hardik-goel/Audio-Summariser/README.md

 3. **Usage:**
     - Run the application and upload your audio file.
     - Explore the generated summaries, sentiment analysis, and visualizations.

+4. **Models:**
+    - OpenAI's whisper for Audio to Text Conversion
+    - Gemini-Pro for Text Summarisation.
+      [Tried GPT, Bart-cnn, bart-base but the accuracy received is most in gemini-pro]

 ## Screenshots